 Traditional Pressure Cooker Recipe

-Follow the recipe until adding the yogurt.
+Follow the recipe until adding the yogurt over high heat.

 Add 1 tablespoon lime juice and 1 tablespoon of masala from the ready-made pickle.
 I generally use the masala from the ready mango pickle.
 Mix everything well.